mauriziopaul/intro-to-R/_posts/2016-07-25-Lesson-07-advanced-plotting.md

 You can install ggplot2 with `install.packages("ggplot2")` and load it into your environment with `library(ggplot2)`.

+Code for this lesson can be found [here](http://mauriziopaul.github.io/intro-to-R/scripts/Lesson07code.R).

 ## Why ggplot2?

 We just learned about plotting in base R. ggplot2 is another package by Hadley Wickham, that allows for plotting with a different approach than in base R, using a [grammar of graphics](http://vita.had.co.nz/papers/layered-grammar.html) (hence the package name).